 Worked Example: From Allele Frequency To Genotype Frequency

-Suppose a gene has two alleles, AA and aa.
-Let the allele frequency of AA be p=0.7p = 0.7 and the allele frequency of aa be q=0.3q = 0.3.
+Suppose a gene has two alleles, AA and aa, with allele frequency p=0.7p = 0.7 for AA and q=0.3q = 0.3 for aa.

 0.7+0.3=10.7 + 0.3 = 1

-Now compute the expected genotype frequencies:
+Then compute the expected genotype frequencies:

 AA=p2=(0.7)2=0.49AA = p^2 = (0.7)^2 = 0.49 Aa=2pq=2(0.7)(0.3)=0.42Aa = 2pq = 2(0.7)(0.3) = 0.42 aa=q2=(0.3)2=0.09aa = q^2 = (0.3)^2 = 0.09

-These values add to 11:
+These add to 11, as they must:

 0.49+0.42+0.09=10.49 + 0.42 + 0.09 = 1